 Welcome!

-I'm a PhD student at the University of Exeter, University of Zurich & Max Planck Institute of Animal Behavior, studying the social lives of vulturine guineafowl.
+I'm a PhD student at the University of Exeter and Max Planck Institute of Animal Behavior, studying the social lives of vulturine guineafowl.

 Research Areas and Interests